 By KBB.com Editors

-Delivering a convincing combination of performance and functionalitytopped off by a premium badge and numerous featuresthere isn't much not to like about the Acura RDX.
+Delivering a convincing combination of performance and functionality---topped off by a premium badge and numerous features---there isn't much not to like about the 2008 Acura RDX.

-Driving Impressions With its turbocharged engine, Super Handling All-Wheel-Drive system and fully independent sport-tuned suspension, the RDX indeed delivers acceleration and handling levels in line with some sport sedans.
-Responsive and eager...around town, the RDX will even charge curvy roads with deftness and confidencealthough it doesn't provide quite the same feel of integration between driver, machine and road as does the BMW X3.
+Driving Impressions With its turbocharged engine, Super Handling All-Wheel-Drive system and fully-independent sport-tuned suspension, the 2008 Acura RDX indeed delivers acceleration and handling levels in line with some sport sedans.
+Responsive and...eager around town, the RDX will even handle curvy roads with deftness and confidence---although it doesn't provide quite the same feel of integration between driver, machine and road as does the BMW X3.
 Like a sport sedan, highway ride is taut but comfortable.
-All in all, we enjoyed every mile spent behind the wheel of the RDX.
+All-in-all, we enjoyed every mile spent behind the wheel of the RDX.

 DVD-Audio Sound System

 In addition to compatibility with "just about every type of current audio format," according to Acura, the RDX's optional DVD-Audio system delivers impressive Surround Sound.

 As part of the RDX's satellite communication system, the navigation screen can display real-time traffic speeds and accident information, making it easy to see problems ahead and find the best way around them.

 The athletic exterior design is complemented inside by sport-style seats covered in perforated leather, a sculpted three-spoke steering wheel and metallic trim.
 With or without the comprehensive Technology Package the RDX's interior features a dynamic, high-tech ambiance.
 One of the more functional features is a huge center console that's big enough to swallow a laptop computer.
 Most will find the back seat cozy without being cramped, while fold-flat rear seats extend the capacity of an already-generous cargo area.Exterior